 Well, it’s true.
 Your toddler will grow out of much of the small problem behavior.
 We see it all the time.

-But for the big stuff, the ugly tantrums, the horrible whining and defiant not listening… most challenging toddlers WILL NOT grow out of it.
+But for the big stuff, the ugly tantrums, the horrible whining, and defiant not listening… the most challenging toddlers WILL NOT grow out of it.
 They grow INTO it more.

-When dealing with toddler discipline problems, there are certainly phases that children go through.
+When dealing with toddler discipline problems, there are certain phases that children go through.
 As infants move into and through various toddler phases, there are many transitions.
 Most of these are obvious.